Biebrza National Park

-Biebrza National Park (Biebrzański Park Narodowy) is a national park in Podlaskie Voivodeship, northeastern Poland, situated along the Biebrza River.
+Biebrza National Park (Biebrzański Park Narodowy) is a national park in Podlaskie Voivodeship, northeastern Poland, along the Biebrza River.

-The largest of Poland's 23 national parks, the Biebrza National Park was created on September 9, 1993.
-Its total area is 592.23 km2, of which forests cover 155.47 km2, fields and meadows covering 181.82 km2 and marshes with an area of 254.94 km2.
+The largest of Poland's 23 national parks, the Biebrza National Park was created on 9 September 1993.
+Its total area is 592.23 km2, of which forests cover 155.47 km2, fields and meadows are spread over 181.82 km2 and marshes with an area of 254.94 km2.